 So why do I still feel unsatisfied?

 I think it’s because after 24 episodes, I’ve come to know a world I didn’t know before.
-I became acquainted with characters who captured my imagination.
-I saw some institutions behaving well and some behaving badly — and the characters recognized which were which!
+I became acquainted with characters who captured my imagination, and I saw some institutions behaving well and some behaving badly — and the characters recognized which were which!
 I’m not ready for this series to end.
 I want to see them track down the Pied Piper; I want to see how Pina reassembles the empire.
-I want to see Itami finally settle down and embrace his relationship with Rory, and I want to see how Lelei and Tuka deal with that.
+Also, I want to see Itami finally settle down and embrace his relationship with Rory, and I want to see how Lelei and Tuka deal with that.

 In other words, I want to see this series continue.